Polymer/old-docs-site/articles/unit-testing-elements.md

 `flush()`, as we covered earlier, allows us to asynchronously dirty check pending objects are observed and ensures notification callbacks are dispatched accordingly.
 It also triggers a flush of any pending events.

-This is only needed for browsers that don’t support `Object.observe()` natively.
-At present, this represents all browsers except Chrome and Opera.
+This is useful, even if a browser already supports `Object.observe()` natively.
+Observers are not synchronous so `flush()` can be helpful for getting a callback after all observer micro-tasks have run.
 A synchronous alternative is `[element].deliverChanges()`.

-As we can see, when we run `wct test` once again we’re still all green:
+As we can see, when we run `wct` once again we’re still all green:

 ![](/articles/images/unit-testing-elements/wct-more-tests.png)